-Today on the Resurrecting Venus Show, I recapped 6 of the 7 steps to Manifesting Your Heart’s Desires and promised to share step 7 here so that next week we have time to really look into the Mirror of Money.
+In the past, I have recapped 6 of the 7 steps to Manifesting Your Heart’s Desires and promised to share step 7.

 Here’s step 7 - (Be warned I have just jotted all of this down, copy and pasted from a few places and shared it as I’m rushing out the door – I want you to have it now.
 I’ll make it beautiful when I get back.)